sphinx-labs/sphinx/docs/configuration-options.md

 sphinxConfig.testnets = ["ethereum_sepolia", "optimism_sepolia", "arbitrum_sepolia"];
 ```

 A list of test networks to propose on via the `--networks testnets` flag.
-Provides a convenient way to propose on many networks without needing to specify them on the command line.
+Provides a convenient way to propose on many networks without specifying them on the command line.
 Note that the strings in this array must match the network names in the `rpc_endpoints` section of your `foundry.toml` file.